Using this website

 We work with our service teams to try and provide an accessible HTML version of any new information as the primary source rather than use a PDF or other document format.

 When we publish new PDFs or other document types that we own or control, we will aim to ensure they meet accessibility standards.
-If we have to publish a PDF that doesn’t meet accessibility standards, we will provide a plain text version that does.
+If we have to publish a PDF that doesn't meet accessibility standards, we aim to provide a plain text version that does.

 Preparation of this accessibility statement